Last updated March 1, 2017.

 Anyone with a Drupal.org user account can upload modules and themes by using the following steps to turn on Git access for his or her account.

-- All users must complete the following steps described in Turning on Git access for your account below to obtain initial Git access, even those who formerly held a CVS account prior to the CVS -> Git migration.
+- All users must complete the following steps described in Turning on Git access for your account below to obtain initial Git access.

 Turning on Git access for your account

-- Navigate to your user profile and click the Edit tab > Git access sub-tab.
+- Navigate to your user profile and click the Git access tab.

 - Specify your Git username in the Desired Git username field.